10. Textile Scaffold¶

 How it works:¶

-All CNC tools, move a cutter around a big table (X and Y axes) and move it up and down as well (Z axis) allowing it to make 3D movements and cut all sorts of shapes.
+All CNC tools, move a mill around a big table (X and Y axes) and move it up and down as well (Z axis) allowing it to make 3D movements and cut different shapes.
 The cutter looks like a drill bit and is spun by a motor called a router or spindle.

-Unlike a drill bit, a router bit is designed to cut from the sides as well as the tip.
-By precisely moving the cutter through material, a ShopBot CNC tool can create virtually any pattern or shape and will do it in materials such as wood, plastic, foam, aluminum and many composites.
+By precisely moving the mill through material, a ShopBot CNC tool can create many shapes and will do it in materials such as wood, plastic, foam, aluminum and many composites.

 You can use for 2D or 3D designs